The Cantheist / Cannatheist site

 Cantheism, or Cannatheism, is a global religious practice and belief: Cannabis is a Sacrament in the lives of its adherents.
 This single practice unites the global Cantheist community.

 Cantheism is an ecumenical practice that does not discriminate against any individual’s core religious values or beliefs.
-We are united by the holy smoke that we share.
+We are connected by the holy smoke that we share.